 This gorge, which is not nearly as frightening as its name might suggest, runs a quarter of a mile, sandwiched between granite walls that rise as high as 70 feet.
 Purgatory Chasm is a popular destination for outdoors types of all stripes, serving as a home for activities that range from rock-climbing to picnics.
 The trails at Purgatory Chasm lead to a variety of rock formations with colorful names, such as The Corn Crib, The Coffin, The Pulpit, Lover’s Leap and Fat Man’s Misery.
 For more on Purgatory Chasm, see their website.

 South of Boston

-The Massachusetts Office of Travel & Tourism (MOTT) is the state agency dedicated to promoting Massachusetts as a leisure-travel destination in order to stimulate the Massachusetts economy by generating state and local tax revenues, creating jobs, and supporting the growth of travel-related businesses.
-MOTT serves as a leader in the tourism industry, bringing together the public and private sectors to promote Massachusetts as a leisure travel destination.
-Tourism is an integral part of the state’s economy, generating more than $944 million in state and local taxes and $15.1 billion in travel related expenditures.
-The industry supports 127,800 in-state jobs.
-Web site: www.massvacation.com
+The Massachusetts Office of Travel & Tourism (MOTT) is the state agency dedicated to promoting Massachusetts as a leisure-travel destination.
+An integral part of the state’s economy, tourism generates more than $915 million in state and local taxes and $14.4 billion in travel related expenditures and supports 121,500 in-state jobs.
+Web site: http://www.massvacation.com/